XBraid/xbraid/docs/Introduction.md

 ## Overview of the XBraid_Adjoint Algorithm {#xbraid_adjointalgorithm}

 The unsteady adjoint equations can in principle be solved ``backwards in time'' in a time-serial manner, starting from the terminal condition \f$\bar u_{N+1} = 0\f$.
 However, the parallel-in-time XBraid_Adjoint solver offers speedup by distributing the backwards-in-time phase onto multiple processors along the time domain.
 Its implementation is based on techniques of the reverse-mode of Automatic Differentiation applied to one primal XBraid iteration.
-To that end, each primal iteration is augmented by updates for the space-time adjoint variable \f$\mathbf{\bar u}\f$, as well as evaluation of the current objective function and gradient evaluation (denoted by \f$\bar\rho\f$ leading to the following so-called *piggy-back* iteration:
+To that end, each primal iteration is augmented by an objective function evaluation, followed by updates for the space-time adjoint variable \f$\mathbf{\bar u}\f$, as well as evaluation of the reduced gradient denoted by \f$\bar\rho\f$.
+In particular, the following so-called *piggy-back* iteration is performed:

 1. **XBraid**: update the state and evaluate the objective function
    \f[